lazypower/docker-charm/README.md

 #### Offline Environments

-There is no support for installation of the docker service in [offline environments](https://jujucharms.com/docs/howto-offline-charms).
+There is no support for installation of the Docker service in [offline environments](https://jujucharms.com/docs/howto-offline-charms).
 There is however [a bug](https://github.com/chuckbutler/docker-charm/issues/13) to track the progress of this feature.